Yamaha Motor Company: 1980s: diversification and innovation

 By 1980 the combination of consumer preference and environmental regulation made four strokes increasingly popular.
-Suzuki ended production of their GT two stroke series, including the flagship water-cooled two-stroke 750cc GT-750 in 1977.
-Kawasaki, who had considerable success throughout the 1970s with their two-stroke triples of 250cc, 350cc, 400cc, 500cc and 750cc ended production of road-going two strokes in 1980.
+Suzuki ended production of their GT two stroke series, including the flagship water-cooled two-stroke 750 cc GT-750 in 1977.
+Kawasaki, who had considerable success throughout the 1970s with their two-stroke triples of 250 cc, 350 cc, 400 cc, 500 cc and 750 cc ended production of road-going two strokes in 1980.
 Yamaha bucked this trend and continued to refine and sell two-strokes for the street into the 1980s.
 These bikes were performance oriented, water-cooled twin cylinder machines, designed to achieve excellent performance taking advantage of the lower weight of two strokes.
 The RZ-250 of 1980 was the progenitor of this series.
 The RZ-350, the largest displacement model, was a popular hot-rod bike of the 1980s and continued to be sold in some countries into the early 1990s.

 Throughout the 1980s the motorcycle industry gradually went from building a few basic but versatile models designed to work well in many roles, to offering many more specialized machines designed to excel in particular niches.
 These included racing and performance street riding, touring, motocross racing, enduro and recreational off-road riding, and cruising.
 Yamaha branched out from the relatively small number of UJMs (Universal Japanese Motorcycle) at the start of the decade to a much larger set of offerings in several clearly defined markets at the end of the decade.

 The XV750 of 1981 featured an air-cooled V-twin four-stroke engine and cruiser styling, and was one of the first Japanese cruiser style motorcycles.
 By the end of the 1980s Yamaha had offered dozens of cruiser styled bikes in a variety of displacements and engine configurations.
-The RZV500 was one of the first "repli-racers", a near copy of Kenny Roberts competition GP bike, it featured a liquid-cooled two-stroke motor of 500cc displacement in a V4 configuration, along with a perimeter frame and full fairing.
+The RZV500 was one of the first "repli-racers", a near copy of Kenny Roberts competition GP bike, it featured a liquid-cooled two-stroke motor of 500 cc displacement in a V4 configuration, along with a perimeter frame and full fairing.
 A more popular and practical high-performance model for the street was introduced in 1985, the FZ750.
-It was an innovative 750cc four-stroke inline four cylinder model.
+It was an innovative 750 cc four-stroke inline four cylinder model.
 It was the first motorcycle to feature a five-valve cylinder head, something Yamaha became well known for.
 It also featured a cylinder block canted forward at 45 degrees, and a box-section steel perimeter frame.
 Production of the FZ continued until 1991.